SarangaSiriwardhana9/EduPulse-Microservices-EducationPlatform/README.md

-# EduPulse - Microservices Architecture
+# EduPulse-Online Learning Management System With Microservices Architecture

-EduPulse is an educational platform built using microservices architecture.
-It offers a wide range of courses to learners, allowing them to browse, enroll, and access courses conveniently.
-This README provides an overview of the project structure and its components.
+EduPulse is a modern e-learning platform designed to enhance online education through a microservices architecture.
+The platform provides a seamless interface for learners to browse, enroll in, and access courses, while offering robust tools for instructors and administrators to manage course content and student progress.

+## Features

+- **User Management**: User registration, authentication, and profile management.
+- **Course Management**: Manage course information, content, enrollment, and progress tracking.
+- **Payment Integration**: Process payments using Stripe.
+- **Email Notifications**: Send email notifications via Mailgun.
+- **Responsive Design**: User-friendly interface supporting various devices.
+- **Role-Based Access**: Different roles (learner, instructor, admin) with specific permissions and functionalities.

 ## Architecture Overview

 The architecture of EduPulse is designed as a set of microservices, each responsible for a specific domain within the platform.
 The main microservices include:

-- **User Management**: Handles user registration, authentication, and profile management.
-- **Course Management**: Manages course information, content, enrollment, and progress tracking.
-- **Payment Management**: Integrates with Stripe payment service for processing course payments.
-- **Email Service**: Utilizes Mailgun for sending email notifications to users.

 Each microservice is containerized using Docker for easy deployment and scalability.
 Communication between microservices is established via RESTful API endpoints.